 Project W: Aquaya’s Innovative Research on WASH Data Usability

-Duncan Penfold-Brown from Aquaya provided an in-depth look at their new initiative: Project W. With many curious audience members, Duncan explained that Project W will be a directory, plaform, and service that will host all WASH data for governments, funders, and implementers - those who rely on WASH data on a regular basis.
+Duncan Penfold-Brown from Aquaya provided an in-depth look at their new initiative: Project W. With many curious audience members, Duncan explained that Project W will be a directory, platform, and service that will host all WASH data for governments, funders, and implementers - those who rely on WASH data on a regular basis.

 Leveraging AI for Data Discovery in WASH